Winston Churchill High School (San Antonio, Texas)

 Winston Churchill High School in San Antonio, Texas is part of the North East Independent School District.
 The school serves portions of the city of San Antonio along with the towns of Hill Country Village and Hollywood Park.
 During 2022–2023, Churchill High School had an enrollment of 2,510 students and a student to teacher ratio of 15.74.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency, with distinctions for Academic Achievement in ELA/Reading, Science, Mathematics, and Social Studies.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency, with distinctions for Academic Achievement in ELA/Reading and Mathematics.

 History

 Churchill High School is named after Sir Winston Churchill, former Prime Minister of the United Kingdom.
 Churchill first opened for classes in 1966, funded by a 1960 school district bond that also established Roosevelt High School and the Blossom Athletic Center.

 Churchill has been twice named a National Blue Ribbon School, in 1982-83 and again in 1999-2000.
 In 2012, Churchill was ranked 8th on Children at Risk's Top 10 High Schools in Greater San Antonio.

 The school mascot is the Charger while the British Union Flag and lion are used as additional symbols.
 The school was referenced in the 1996 movie Lone Star.